Student Occupational Therapy Association (SOTA)

 What is SOTA?

-- SOTA is the Student Occupational Therapy Association, sponsored by the Occupatinal Therapy and Occupational Therapy Assistant Programs of the University of Southern Indiana.
+SOTA is the Student Occupational Therapy Association, sponsored by the Occupational Therapy and Occupational Therapy Assistant Programs of the University of Southern Indiana.
 SOTA is made up of students pursuing or hoping to pursue a degree to become an Occupational Therapist (OT) or Occupational Therapy Assistant (OTA).
 The organization also participates in various fundraisers and volunteer activities throughout the year.
 Additionally guest speakers will often times attend meetings to talk about a career in occupational therapy, how to prepare for clinical rotations, and/or how to study and prepare for the occupational therapy board examination, National Board for Certification in Occupational Therapy (NBCOT).

 What is the purpose of SOTA?